 Dr Luis Espinosa Anke

-I joined the School of Computer Science and Informatics in 2018 as a Research Associate, to work on the ERC-funded Starting Grant project FLEXILOG, alongside prof. Steven Schockaert.
+I am a lecturer at the School of Computer Science and Informatics, which I joined in 2018 as a Research Associate, to work on the ERC-funded Starting Grant project FLEXILOG, alongside prof. Steven Schockaert.
 Previously, I was a Natural Language Processing (NLP) scientist at Savana (a Madrid-based company focused on delivering data-driven healthcare solutions), and before that I was a PhD student at Pompeu Fabra University (Barcelona).
-My research, in the area of Artificial Intelligence and NLP, is centered on meaning representation, computational semantics, multilingual NLP and modeling social media interactions, particularly emoji.
-I am Fulbright and Erasmus Mundus alumni.
+My research, in the area of Artificial Intelligence and NLP, is centered on meaning representation, computational semantics, multilingual NLP and modeling social media interactions.
+I am laCaixa Fellow, and Fulbright and Erasmus Mundus alumni.

 I received my BA in English Philology from the University of Alicante (2001 - 2006), and an MA in English for Specific Purposes from the same institution (2006 - 2008).
 I worked as a Spanish and English teacher for a two years in Madrid, until I moved to the US with a Fulbright FLTA scholarship, where I taught undergraduate Spanish at the Lincoln University of the Commonwealth of Pennsylvania.
 After that, I received a laCaixa fellowship (a Spanish bank and foundation) to pursue an MA in Natural Language Processing, a joint program between the University of Wolverhampton (UK) and the Universitat Autònoma de Barcelona (Spain) (2011 - 2013).
 Then, I completed my PhD (2013 - 2017) at Pompeu Fabra University, at the same time I worked as an NLP scientist for Savana, a Spain-based company focused on delivering AI-driven solutions for healthcare.